CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns the quadbin directly next to the given quadbin at the same zoom level.
-The direction must be sent as argument and currently only horizontal/vertical movements are allowed.
+Returns the Quadbin directly next to the given Quadbin at the same resolution.
+The direction must be set in the corresponding argument and currently only horizontal/vertical neigbours are supported.
 It will return `NULL` if the sibling does not exist.

-* `quadbin`: `BIGINT` quadbin to get the sibling from.
+* `quadbin`: `BIGINT` Quadbin to get the sibling from.
 * `direction`: `TEXT` <code>'right'|'left'|'up'|'down'</code> direction to move in to extract the next sibling.

 **Return type**